-A criminal charge of any kind is a serious matter.
+Kaplan and Kaplan, Vermont Criminal Defense Attorneys: A criminal charge of any kind is a serious matter.
 Our first priority is to educate our clients about their constitutional rights and the legal process in defending a criminal case.
 We take pride in developing an effective defense to the criminal charges against our clients and obtaining a favorable outcome whenever possible.
-The attorneys of KAPLAN AND KAPLAN have combined decades of experience defending individuals accused of crimes in state court.
+The Vermont Criminal Defense Attorneys of KAPLAN AND KAPLAN have combined decades of experience defending individuals accused of crimes in state court.
 Our attorneys have significant experience defending clients charged with serious crimes including, aggravated assaults, domestic violence, sex offenses, drug offenses, driving offenses with death resulting, computer crimes and financial crimes such as fraud and embezzlement.
 In addition to assisting clients at the trial court level of a criminal case, we also have considerable experience with appeals and post-conviction issues.

 We understand the emotional challenges and upheaval which come with being accused of a crime.
 We assist our clients in dealing with the stress and pressure of being accused of a crime in addition to our work providing a defense to the criminal charge.
 We are always aware of the human side of criminal cases and take pride in listening to our clients’ questions and concerns.